The future of the Sunday Mass

 Only 12 Masses per week?
 I guess that if this priest had been in charge of several parishes, he may have said 15 to 20 Masses per week, that is, two Monday through Friday, 4 or 5 on Saturdays, 5 or 6 on Sundays, and endless weddings and funerals.
 Over time, repetition easily turns into routine.
 Imagine an actor playing Hamlet 365 times a year, for 30 or 40 years in a row; what about 30,000 masses in the career of a priest?

-Priests usually do not shine for their personal relationship with Jesus Christ like Evangelicals, nor for their in-depth knowledge of scripture in their homilies, nor their theological insights into the mystery of God.
-For lack of an alternative, many priests over time become routine ritual specialists, of the Mass and the sacraments.
+Not many priests appear in their homilies to have an in-depth knowledge of scripture, theological insights into the mysteries of faith, or a personal relationship with Jesus Christ.
+For lack of an alternative, many over time become ritual specialists, of the Mass and the sacraments.
 When parishes are consolidated, the main concern is to secure ritual availability for the parishioners--the faith of the people is taken for granted, often wrongly in reference to the young.

 With the declining number of priests, is ritual centeredness the way of the future?